-Ever since having crème fraiche panna cotta at Gramercy Tavern earlier this year with my husband, I knew I wanted to recreate it at home.
-Served in miniature ramekins, with a dot of bright green tarragon oil and a few supremes of grapefruit on the top, the panna cottas were presented as a gift from the kitchen before our main desserts arrived.
-They were beautiful and so, so good, by far the best version of panna cotta I’ve ever had.
-I’m convinced that crème fraiche makes everything better.
+Ever since having crème fraîche panna cotta at Gramercy Tavern with my husband, I knew I wanted to recreate it at home.
+Served in miniature ramekins with a dot of bright green tarragon oil and a few supremes of grapefruit on the top, the panna cottas were presented as a gift from the kitchen before our main desserts arrived.
+They were beautiful and so, so good -- by far the best panna cottas I’d ever had.
+I’m convinced that crème fraîche makes everything better.

-Back at home, I went about my research.
-I combined favorite elements from multiple panna cotta recipes I found online and in my cookbooks, including ones by Claudia Fleming and Tom Valenti.
-I also decided to use turbinado sugar versus granulated white sugar for more flavor.
-My first attempt at making them was a success, fortuitous since I was making them for a dinner party and didn’t have a back-up plan.
-With a nod to Gramercy, I chose to serve mine straight from the ramekins, topped with macerated strawberries and tarragon off to one side.
+Back at home, I went about my research to recreate this recipe.
+I combined my favorite elements of multiple panna cotta recipes I found online and in my cookbooks, including ones by Claudia Fleming and Tom Valenti.
+I also decided to use turbinado sugar instead of granulated white sugar, to amp up the flavor.
+My first attempt at making the panna cottas was a success -- fortuitous since I was making them for a dinner party and didn’t have a back-up plan.
+As a nod to the Gramercy Tavern, I chose to serve mine straight from the ramekins, topped with macerated strawberries and tarragon.
 They went over very well.

 Any number of fruit and herb combinations would be lovely here depending on the season.
-A few ideas are strawberries and tarragon, blackberries and basil, raspberries and mint, and blueberries and lemon thyme.
-Or you could copy Gramercy and go with grapefruit and tarragon -- nothing wrong with that. —EmilyC
+A few ideas: strawberries and tarragon; blackberries and basil; raspberries and mint; and blueberries and lemon thyme.
+Or you could copy Gramercy Tavern and go with a combination of grapefruit and tarragon -- there's nothing wrong with that. —EmilyC

-vanilla bean, split lengthwise, or 1½ tsp vanilla bean paste or extract
+vanilla bean, split lengthwise, or 1 1/2 teaspoon vanilla extract

-- In a medium saucepan over medium heat, warm the crème fraiche, heavy cream, buttermilk, turbinado sugar, and vanilla bean (if using), stirring until the sugar dissolves.
-Remove from heat before the mixture reaches a simmer.
-Immediately add the gelatin mixture and vanilla bean paste or extract (if using in lieu of vanilla bean), whisking until the gelatin dissolves.
-(If using a vanilla bean, scrape remaining seeds from the bean and add them to the mixture.)
-Strain the crème fraiche mixture through a fine sieve into a large measuring cup with a spout.
+- In a medium saucepan over medium heat, warm the crème fraîche, heavy cream, buttermilk, turbinado sugar, and vanilla bean (if using), stirring until the sugar dissolves.
+Remove from heat just before the mixture reaches a simmer.
+Add the gelatin mixture immediately and vanilla bean paste or extract (if using in lieu of vanilla bean), whisking until the gelatin dissolves.
+(If using a vanilla bean, scrape remaining seeds from the bean and add them to the mixture at this time.)
+Strain the crème fraîche mixture through a fine sieve into a large measuring cup with a spout.

 - Pour the mixture into eight 6-ounce ramekins, bowls, or parfait glasses (or six 8-ounce ones).
 Cover with plastic wrap and chill until firm, about 3 to 4 hours.

-- About 10 minutes before serving, combine fruit and herbs in a bowl, and add a small amount of sugar to the fruit.
-Let the sweetness of your fruit guide the amount of sugar.
-Let macerate for about 5 to 10 minutes.
-Top each panna cotta with a spoonful of fruit, and serve additional on the side if desired.
+- About 10 minutes before serving, combine fruit and herbs in a bowl and mix in a few teaspoons of sugar.
+Let the sweetness of your fruit guide the amount of sugar you add.
+Let the fruit mixture macerate for about 5 to 10 minutes.
+Top each panna cotta with a spoonful of the fruit mixture, serving additional on the side if desired.